 Things rapidly went downhill from there.
 The contingent of hit-wizards that arrived on the scene had gazed at the scene for barely a minute before stunning Sirius.
 When he next woke up, he found himself in a holding cell.
-A few minutes later, the door opened to allow Barty Crouch and Minister of Magic Millicent Bagnold.
+Many long minutes later, the door opened to allow Barty Crouch and Minister of Magic Millicent Bagnold.

 'Barty!' said Sirius.
 'I have something I need to tell you –'

 'Save it Black.
 We have seen all we need to see.
 There is nothing more that I want to hear from Death Eater scum like you!'
 Crouch snapped with hatred in his eyes.

 'You truly have outdone yourself here Black,' said the Minister.
 'I have to admit that it was quite a stunt you pulled here.
 To think that you had deceived all of us ...' she paused for a moment, taking a deep breath.
 'Well, looks like the game, as they say, is up.
 The evidence has been examined and witnesses questioned.
 You will spend the rest of your miserable life in Azkaban for what you did!' she said with a vindictive smile.

 'I'm not getting a trial?' said Sirius in shock.
 'But I am innocent!
 Surely I have the right for a trial!
 I demand to speak to Dumbledore!'